o355/PyWeather/README.md

 ## Welcome to PyWeather (0.5 beta)!
 Viewing the weather in a terminal has never been so much fun.

-## What's up with the hiatus?
-My home network decided to hate me.
-As such, I had about no time to actually work on Python.

-I'll be back soon.

 ## Why?
 Why should I check my weather in a terminal?
 It's cooler.
 I think.